By Dan Riffle, Special Contributor to CNN

 posted October 24, 2013

-(CNN) — Anti-marijuana crusaders like Kevin Sabet, while well-intentioned, are promoting policies that lead to more violence and disease in our society.
+(CNN) — Anti-marijuana crusaders like Kevin Sabet, are promoting policies that lead to more violence and disease in our society.
 In his recent CNN.com op-ed, Sabet argues we should keep marijuana illegal.
 But as long as marijuana remains illegal, profits from sales go to criminals and drug cartels, and adults will continue to be punished for using a substance less harmful than currently legal drugs.

 Confused?
 Let’s back up.
 For more than 80 years, our government has spent tens of billions of taxpayer dollars fighting a war against marijuana.
 We arrest three-quarters of a million adults every year, 87% for simple possession rather than production or sales of marijuana.
 Courtrooms turn into assembly lines churning out probationers — mostly minorities — with convictions that will make it virtually impossible to find employment.